-Thorlabs' LIDT testing is done in compliance with ISO/DIS11254 specifications.
-A standard 1-on-1 testing regime is performed to test the damage threshold.
+Thorlabs' LIDT testing is done in compliance with ISO/DIS11254 and ISO 21254 specifications.

 First, a low-power/energy beam is directed to the optic under test.
-The optic is exposed in 10 locations to this laser beam for a set duration of time (CW) or number of pulses (pulse repetition frequency specified).
+The optic is exposed in 10 locations to this laser beam for 30 seconds (CW) or for a number of pulses (pulse repetition frequency specified).
 After exposure, the optic is examined by a microscope (~100X magnification) for any visible damage.
 The number of locations that are damaged at a particular power/energy level is recorded.
 Next, the power/energy is either increased or decreased and the optic is exposed at 10 new locations.
 This process is repeated until damage is observed.
 The damage threshold is then assigned to be the highest power/energy that the optic can withstand without causing damage.
 A histogram such as that below represents the testing of one BB1-E02 mirror.

 The photograph above is a protected aluminumcoated mirror after LIDT testing.
-In this particular test, it handled 0.43 J/cm2 (1064 nm, 10 ns pulse, 10 Hz. Ø1.000 mm) before damage.
+In this particular test, it handled 0.43 J/cm2 (1064 nm, 10 ns pulse, 10 Hz, \emptyset 1.000 mm) before damage.

-According to the test, the damage threshold of the mirror was 2.00 J/cm2 (532 nm.
-10 ns pulse, 10 Hz, Ø0,803 mm).
+According to the test, the damage threshold of the mirror was 2.00 J/cm2 (532 nm, 10 ns pulse, 10 Hz, Ø0.803 mm).
 Please keep in mind that these tests are performed on clean optics, as dirt and contamination can significantly lower the damage threshold of a component.
-While the test results are only representative of one coating run.
-Thorlabs specifies damage threshold values that account for coating variances.
+While the test results are only representative of one coating run, Thorlabs specifies damage threshold values that account for coating variances.